Posts

 Osteoblastoma

-Osteoblastoma Updated: 07/27/2018 © Jun Wang, MD, PhD General features Also called giant osteoid osteoma Usually > 2 cm Slightly more common in female, mean age 20 years old Most common sites: Spine and sacrum Clinical presentations Pain, worse at night, NOT relieved by NSAIDs Key pathogenesis Progress pain, NOT respond to aspirin Key radiological findings Radiolucent nidus Surrounding bony sclerosis and cortical thickening No invasion Key morphological features Anastomosing osteoid trabeculae and woven bone rimmed by osteoblasts No invasion No atypia Differential diagnosis Treatment Curettage En Bloc resection Back to bone tumors Back to contents
+Osteoblastoma Updated: 08/29/2024 © Jun Wang, MD, PhD General features Also called giant osteoid osteoma Usually > 2 cm More common in male, mean age 20 years old Most common sites: Spine and sacrum Clinical presentations Pain, worse at night, NOT relieved by NSAIDs Key pathogenesis Progress pain, NOT respond to aspirin Key radiological findings Radiolucent nidus Surrounding bony sclerosis and cortical thickening No invasion Key morphological features Anastomosing osteoid trabeculae and woven bone rimmed by osteoblasts No invasion No atypia Treatment Curettage En Bloc resection Back to bone tumors Back to contents

 Osteoiod osteoma